rltvty/olkelda/schedule.md

 Location TBD
 * Please join us if you are available.

-After brunch we have no plans, feel free to do whatever you desire.
+After brunch we have no plans, feel free to do what you desire.